bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/visibility/visibility.md

 - Can be called from other contracts or transactions

 ### external
-- Can be be called from other contracts or transactions
+- Can be called from other contracts or transactions
 - State variables can not be `external`

 In this example, we have two contracts, the `Base` contract (line 4) and the `Child` contract (line 55) which inherits the functions and state variables from the `Base` contract.